- Location: Wisconsin

-Deer are the third most commonly struck object on Wisconsin roads.
+Deer are a commonly struck object on Wisconsin roads.
 To reduce your risk of smacking one of these wandering animals, be aware that deer are most active between dusk and dawn.
 And be especially alert during October and November.
-The highest number of deer/car accidents occur during these two months.
+The highest number of deer/car accidents generally occur during these months.

-Wisconsin averages about 30 snowstorms per year, making snowy road conditions a common occurrence.
+Wisconsin receives a number of snowstorms per year, making snowy road conditions a common occurrence.
 During winter, adhere to the following tips:

 - Reduce your speed and be especially alert for black ice when crossing bridges.

 - Plan ahead to allow for more time to reach your destination.

 - Allow for longer stopping distances when approaching intersections.

 - Avoid using cruise control when road conditions are icy.